webino/Webino/library/Webino/Event/README.md

 ## Addendum

-This library is a part of the Webino™ platform for web applications.
+This library is a part of the Webino™ boilerplate for web applications.